tnw-chatc/PeriodicOrbitTTV.jl/README.md

 Under development by Tanawan Chatchadanoraset, Hurum Tohfa, and Eric Agol

-`PeriodicOrbitTTV.jl` is the Julia implementation of Chatchadanoraset, Tohfa & Agol (2025)
+`PeriodicOrbitTTV.jl` is the Julia implementation of Chatchadanoraset, Tohfa, Agol & Lindor (2025)

 ## Installation